 Client was charged with failing to provide a specimen of breath following a collision involving his vehicle.
 He was not present at the scene of the crash and was found by police at home in bed.
 We made representations to the Crown based on their evidence identifying him as the driver as well as debating whether the police officers were genuinely engaged in an investigation allowing them to require a specimen of breath given the circumstances in which TM was found.

 The Crown Prosecution Service accepted our representations and discontinued the case against our client.

 CW had a long-standing needle phobia.
 The prosecution alleged that he had simply refused to provide a blood specimen.
 During evidence a police sergeant claimed that CW had never mentioned his phobia; however, another police officer gave evidence that CW had told the sergeant about the phobia.
 We were also able to obtain evidence from the hospital consultant who treated CW and his GP confirming that the needle phobia had been diagnosed years before.

 CW was acquitted and costs awarded against the prosecutor.

-The police forced AS to go through the breath testing procedure without a solicitor despite hi being a foreign national who spoke limited English.
+The police forced AS to go through the breath testing procedure without a solicitor or an interpreter despite hi being a foreign national who spoke limited English.

-The prosecution case was dismissed once it became clear that AS could not understand the instructions being given to him by the police officer.
+The prosecution case was dismissed at trial once it became clear that AS could not understand the instructions being given to him by the police officer.